 Suppose that \(S\) has an LCCB topology as defined in the Preface and that \((S, \cdot)\) is a topological group.
 Let \(\lambda\) denote the left invariant measure for \((S, \cdot)\) (unique up to multiplication by positive constants).

-Since \((S, \cdot)\) is a group, the associated relation \(\equiv\) is complete.
+Since \((S, \cdot)\) is a group, the associated relation is the complete reflexive relation \(\equiv\).

 In particular, the unique exponential distribution for a finite group \((S, \cdot)\) is the uniform distribution on \(S\) (with respect to counting measure \(\#\)).
 But once again, we see that a full group is not particularly interesting in the reliability context.
 Rather, a maximal positive sub-semigroup is the appropriate object of study.